-Alternatively, the following are instructions for the preparation of a Standard dilution series which will be used to generate the standard curve.
+The pre-diluted Standards that are supplied with this kit are to be used to generate the standard curve.
 The standard curve is then used to determine the concentration of target antigen in unknown samples (see the Calculation of Results section).
-The following will prepare sufficient volumes to run the Standard dilution series in duplicate.
-Reconstituted Standard and prepared standard dilutions should be used immediately and not stored for future use.